fnelson4314/Coding-Language-Notes/CodingLanguages/django.md

 ### Template Inheritance

-- Since many things in the template blocks are repeated, we should try to avoid this We can have our parent file with all the repeated stuff
+Since many things in the template blocks are repeated, we should try to avoid this.
+To avoid it, we can have our parent file with all the repeated code
 ```html
 {% load static %}
 <!DOCTYPE>